suburbanpuma/X-SINSY/README.md

 # X-SINSY

-X-SINSY is a fork of Sinsy-Remix with the purpose of adding support for Spanish and P-SAMPA multilingual databases.
+X-SINSY is a fork of Sinsy-Remix with the purpose of adding support for Spanish.

 ## Usage:
 ```